valkey-io/valkey-glide/java/README.md

 ```

 The following arguments are accepted:
-* `configuration`: Release or Debug configuration
 * `resultsFile`: the results output file
 * `concurrentTasks`: Number of concurrent tasks
 * `clients`: one of: all|jedis|lettuce|babushka
 * `clientCount`: Client count
 * `host`: redis server host url
 * `port`: redis server port number
 * `tls`: redis TLS configured

 ### Troubleshooting

+* Connection Timeout:
-* If you're unable to connect to redis (such as timeout), check your port or the TLS flag
+  * If you're unable to connect to redis, check that you are connecting to the correct host, port, and TLS configuration.
-* Only server-side certificates are supported by the TLS configured redis
+* Only server-side certificates are supported by the TLS configured redis.